Kubesense

 Matching LabelsOptional key-value matchers for label-based routing (e.g., severity = critical)

-TypeThe channel type — Slack, Microsoft Teams, Email, PagerDuty, or Webhook
+TypeThe channel type — Slack, Microsoft Teams, Email, PagerDuty, Datadog On-Call, Google Chat, or Webhook

 After selecting a type, provide the required configuration fields (see below), then save the channel.